 - Open Explorer, select a dataset in the upper left corner of the window, specify variables for measure 1, then enter a unique name for the measure.

-In our example, we chose the movies database, and chose to Show count of unique user actors Filtered to user actors with Movies watched in the last 200 days greater than 0, then named the measure Movies watched.
+In our example, we chose the movies database, and chose to Show count of unique user actors Filtered to user actors with the actor property Movies watched in the last 200 days greater than 0, then named the measure Movies watched.

 - Click compare to... to display options for measure 2.